MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 When the Kusto client libraries invoke ADAL (the AAD client library) to acquire a token for communicating with Kusto, it provides the following information:

-1. The Resource (Cluster URI, e.g., `https://ClusterName.kusto.windows.net`)
+1. The Resource (Cluster URI, e.g., `https://Cluster-and-region.kusto.windows.net`)
-2. The AAD Client Application ID (`ad30ae9e-ac1b-4249-8817-d24f5d7ad3de` for the Kusto.Data library)
+2. The AAD Client Application ID
-3. The AAD Client Application Redirect URI (`http://microsoft/kustoclient` for the Kusto.Data library)
+3. The AAD Client Application Redirect URI
 4. The AAD Tenant (this affects the AAD endpoint used for authentication, e.g., for AAD tenant `microsoft.com` the AAD endpoint would be `https://login.microsoftonline.com/microsoft.com`)

 The token returned by ADAL to the Kusto Client Library has the appropriate Kusto cluster URL as the audience, and the "Access Kusto" permission as the scope.